foreverphoenix/the-phoenix-flavour/content/lotf/changelog/_index.md

 - **Installation:** Updated link to NVIDIA drivers to point to the English page rather than the German one
 - **Installation:** Added Microsoft .NET 5.0 to the requirements section
-- **Installation:** Removed instructions for the downgrade patcher (your version of SSE no longer matters)
+- **Installation:** Removed instructions for the downgrade patcher (Skyrim SE 1.6.318.0 is now required)
 - **Installation:** Added a reminder to launch the game at least once after (re)installing it
 - **Customisation:** Updated "Uncap the framerate" section for the new SSEDisplayTweaks_Custom.ini